 Esteemed for the glorious borders she created at Hadspen House, Nori Pope introduced this sought-after richly hued beauty.
-‘Hadspen Blood’ is considered one of the darkest red cultivars, flaunting intricately detailed deep carmine floral mounds that shine like rubies over large lustrous palmate leaves.
+‘Hadspen Blood’ is considered one of the darkest red cultivars, flaunting intricately detailed deep carmine flowers that shine like rubies over large, lustrous palmate leaves.
 Stage near Persicaria ‘Red Dragon’ and savor the lavish union.

 Size: 2' 0" high x 18" wide.

 Hardy to zone 5.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus:

 - Astrantia major ‘Buckland’

 - Astrantia major ‘Lars’

 - Astrantia major ‘Midnight Owl’